gorioli/TestWebpack/README.md

 ---------

         $ npm install
-This will install all project dependencies (modules) declared in package.json file under 'node_modules' in the current project folder.
+This will install all project dependencies (modules) declared in package.json file under node_modules folder in the current project folder.

 ##### Step 4.
 Compiling and building:
 ----------